Subject (Course): International Trade and Doing Business in Burkina Faso (Africa). Ouagadougou

 Faso) and EENI (School of International Business)

-Sample of the subject - Doing Business in Burkina Faso
+Sample of the subject - Foreign Trade and Doing Business in Burkina Faso

 EENI Professors in Burkina Fasso: